evertiro/Pelagius/README.md

 - The [reasons file] will provide reasons to your users as to why they shouldn't have a certain file (it needs to be JSON)

+## Can I run Pelagius as a service?

+Yes!
+An [example service file] is included for your convenience.
+Copy it to your systemd/user directory, run `systemctl --user daemon-reload` followed by `systemctl --user start pelagius`.

+Be sure to update the WorkingDirectory and ExecStart lines with the appropriate paths!
+If you are using NVM, the ExecStart line should be run through `nvm-exec` like so: `ExecStart=/path/to/.nvm/nvm-exec pnpm start`

 ## Complete command list

 ### /loadorder